This article is about the first release of rirods (see the documentation).

 The data that drives our R workflow is just as important as the script.
 Nevertheless, the emphasis lies often on the R script when it comes to reproducibility, but that is not necessarily the most convenient in all circumstances.

-.
+There are several data management solutions available for R, mostly SQL based solutions, made accessible through the R package DBI.
 This requires data to be in a tabular format. iRODS can, however, simplify storing data as you are freed from strict formatting requirements (more about iRODS below).
-We leveraged iRODS’ functionality for R in the new package rirods
+We leveraged iRODS’ functionality for R in the new package rirods.
+This means that you can move around and store any R object as you like.

 Imagine you just created an R workflow, where you investigate the number of commits made by contributors for iRODS repositories.